hadyelfadaly/E-Commerce-Hybrid-Recommender/README.md

 1. Load and clean the dataset (Done by Hady)
 2. Run Apriori/FP-Growth to extract rules (Done by Hady)
-3. Build TF-IDF vectors for products
+3. Build TF-IDF vectors for products (Done by Yassin)
-4. For a given user, get candidates from both methods
+4. For a given user, get candidates from both methods (Done by Yassin)
-5. Score and rank them using the hybrid formula
+5. Score and rank them using the hybrid formula (Done by Yassin)
 6. Evaluate with Precision/Recall
 7. Write the report